 C3.1 Solve problems and create computational representations of mathematical situations by writing and executing code, including code that involves sequential and concurrent events.

-Coding can be used to automate tasks and visualize mathematics to facilitate problem solving.
+Coding can be used to automate tasks and to represent and solve problems.
 By its very nature, coding lends itself well to trial-and-error learning, giving students the opportunity to solve problems by learning from their mistakes.
 Therefore, the student can use the questioning "What will happen if…?"

 The student, for example, might ask, "What happens if two sprites contain the same code?" or "What happens if two sprites contain the same number of moves, but the code is not the same?"
 Using this example, it is possible to explore the concept of equivalence and facilitate a mathematical conversation about it.
 First ask students the following question: